JvanKatwijk/qt-dab/README.md

 Qt-DAB is a Software for Windows, Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
 It is the successor of both DAB-rpi and sdr-j-DAB, two former programs by the same author.

 ------------------------------------------------------------------
-NEW in 2.6
+NEW in 2.7
 ------------------------------------------------------------------

 New devices:

-a. the LimeSDR is now supported (due to missing a decent "dll" file for the library, for now in Linux only)
+ a) the LimeSDR is now supported (due to missing a decent "dll" file for the library, for now in Linux only);

-b. as an experimental feature, a Soapy interface is implemented.
+ b) as an experimental feature, a Soapy interface is implemented.
 Tested with the SDRplay and the LimeSDR it works.
-In the appImage the Soapy support is NOT included.

-Issue adddressed:
+Soapy support is included in neither the appImage nor the Windows version.

+Synchronization reconsidered

-One of the issues to be resolved was resycnhronization.
-It could happen that - due to some faulty input - the synchronization got lost.
+One of the issues to be resolved was resynchronization.
+It could happen that - due to some faulty input - the synchronization got lost and could not be regained without a reset.

 The chain of events leading to such a loss of synchronization is identified and chance that - due to some faulty input - synchronization will be lost is - at least - much smaller.

+Obsolete properties

+The DAB standard eliminated the support for Modes other than Mode 1 and Bands other than VHF Band III.
+The implementation still supports these features, however, since they are obsolete, there are no controls on the GUI anymore (the control for the Mode was already removed from earlier versions).
+Explicitly setting the Mode and/or the Band is possible by including some command lines in the ".qt-dab.ini" file.

+For the Mode, one will add/set a line

+	dabMode=Mode x, where x is either 1, 2 or 4

+For the Band, one will add/set a line

+	dabBand=band, where band is either VHF Band III or L_Band

+Since the control for the dab band is now removed from the GUI, this GUI could be made slightly smaller.

 ------------------------------------------------------------------